Masonville and Masonville Cove: A Partnership Making History

 Stewards in the Community: The Masonville Cove Connector

 Designed to provide safe and equitable access to the Masonville Cove site, the Masonville Cove Connector concept is currently in development to link Masonville Cove to the broader network of local walking and biking trails.
-The Connector will link local communities to a unique recreational asset and integrate Masonville Cove into the larger outdoor recreational landscape in Baltimore.
+The Connector will link area residents to a unique educational and community asset and integrate Masonville Cove into the larger outdoor recreational landscape in Baltimore.
+Once completed, the Masonville Cove Connector will become a vital link in a network of over 20 miles of trails, offering walking and biking connections to dozens of neighborhoods, a regional hospital, and wellness facilities.
 The Masonville Cove Connector is made possible by the many partners at Masonville Cove and with support from the Federal Highway Administration, and the U.S. Fish and Wildlife Service.

 Download Fact Sheet